 Sec.
-60. Availability of Appropriations.
-Appropriations authorized in this Act for MODE and Capital Outlays shall be available for release and obligation for the purpose specified, and under the same special provisions applicable thereto, for a period extending to one fiscal year after the end of the year in which such items were appropriated.
+61. Availability of Appropriations.
+All appropriations authorized in this Act shall be available for release and obligation for the purpose specified, and under the same special provisions applicable thereto, until December 31, 2018.

 A report on these releases and obligations shall be submitted to the Speaker of the House of Representatives, the President of the Senate of the Philippines, the House Committee on Appropriations and the Senate Committee on Finance, either in printed form or by way of electronic document.
-(CONDITIONAL IMPLEMENTATION- President's Veto Message, December 22, 2016, Volume I-B, page 658, R.A.
-No. 10924)